-The terms of remuneration and employment for the Executive Board and the Head of Internal Audit are laid down by the Supervisory Board within the framework of the adopted remuneration policy.
-The Supervisory Board annually assesses the Executive Board's and the Head of Internal Audit's remuneration.
+The terms of remuneration and employment of the Executive Board and the Head of Internal Audit are laid down by the Supervisory Board within the framework of the adopted remuneration policy.
+In this remuneration policy, the terms of remuneration and employment should be taken to mean both the general terms and the annual implementation of the terms as well as any decisions concerning individual awards of remuneration.
+The Supervisory Board annually assesses the Executive Board's and the Head of Internal Audit's remuneration, including the degree of target performance, where appropriate.

-The terms of remuneration and employment for other Risk Takers are laid down by the Executive Board or the managers appointed by the Executive Board within the framework of this policy.
-However, the variable salary for Risk Takers is fixed by the Executive Board, which also performs backtesting thereof.
+The terms of remuneration and employment of other Risk Takers are laid down by the Executive Board or the managers appointed by the Executive Board within the framework of this policy.
+However, the variable salary of Risk Takers is fixed by the Executive Board, which also performs backtesting thereof.
 Risk Takers' remuneration is assessed annually.

-All agreements on terms of remuneration and employment for employees in Tryg are subject to approval by the manager's manager (the grandfather principle) in connection with both appointments and changes (except ordinary adjustments within a predefined framework).
-Extraordinary and significant changes to terms of remuneration and employment must always be approved by the Executive for the business or staff area (Tryg-lederen) or, in special cases, by a member of the Executive Board.
-Terms of remuneration and employment for managers who report to the Executive Board must be approved by the Group CEO.
+All agreements on the terms of remuneration and employment of employees in Tryg are subject to approval by the manager's manager (the grandfather principle) in connection with both appointments and changes (except ordinary adjustments within a predefined framework).
+Extraordinary and significant changes to terms of remuneration and employment must always be approved by the head of the business or staff area or, in special cases, by a member of the Executive Board.
+The terms of remuneration and employment of managers who report to the Executive Board must be approved by the Group CEO.
 The principle ensures independence, contributes to preventing conflicts of interest and forms part of Tryg's control function.

-Salaries etc. for employees under collective agreement terms are adjusted in accordance with the provisions of the relevant collective agreements and workplace agreements, including collectively agreed schemes on variable salary, unless the collective agreements, including workplace agreements etc., do not contain any provisions to this effect.
+Salaries etc. for employees covered by collective agreements are adjusted in accordance with the provisions of the relevant collective agreements and workplace agreements, including collectively agreed schemes on variable salary, unless the collective agreements, including workplace agreements etc., do not contain any provisions to this effect.
 In the latter case, this remuneration policy applies in full.